USING IRONWORD

 Dim email As String = Console.ReadLine()

-' Replace placeholders with user input
+' Replace placeholders in the template with user input

 templateText = templateText.Replace("{{FirstName}}", firstName)